Man Up | Ep. 206 • September 18, 2017

 Gui Mansilla: When a male or a female is a grown-up, we want them to cry.
 That’s the same sign that they’re alive and healthy.
 If you never stop crying, well, obviously it’s not so good health.
 But being able to access that on an ongoing basis is healthy.

 David Tian: My method acting coach put it this way.
-It’s easy to start crying because he gets all these people who hire him to teach him how to cry and it’s easy.
+It’s easy to start crying because he gets all these people who hire him to teach them how to cry and it’s easy.
 What’s hard is to turn it off like a tap.
 Especially if you’re actually rehearsed in rehearsals, that you got to cry, and then you’ll cut, and you’ll go for lunch and come back and do it again, and cut.
 So to come in and out of that – I found that as I get more experienced releasing emotional expressions that would’ve scared me before, it is like an art where you got to be able to turn it back off and go back to it and turn it on like a tap and having that emotional control.

 Gui Mansilla: That’s the craft of an actor, which is not really required as a human.
 As a human, we’re required to learn when the pinch of pain is coming from within, to understand how you’ve developed the self-supported mechanisms to avoid that, understand that you’ve developed that – survive your upbringing, and then philosophically and cognitively refers going, “Wait a minute.
 I don’t need that.”
 Strength for me as a man or woman is to allow that pinch to turn into full-blown expression.